Real Estate Investment Trust (Reit) Singapore Dividend Yield

 Reits were first created with the aim of giving ordinary US citizens the chance to participate in Real Estate Investment.
 Fast Forward to the present, Reits are a common investment vehicle in the financial industry, not just in the United States but also around the world.
 Reits have gained such immense popularity because they provide a win win for both investors and real estate participants.
 While it creates an investment opportunity for investors, it provides liquidity and an opportunity for value creation for real estate players.

 Real Estate Players are able to create value from capitalising on a Reit Structure because they are essentially able to do more with less.
 What this means is that, real estate players are able to make real estate plays with 20% of the capital that they used to need.
 Previously, without the advent of REITs, a real estate player keen to invest in a commercial office tower like those owned by Capitaland Commercial Trust, may have to put in at least 50 million for a period of 5-10 years.
-With the use of REITS, they are now able to use only 20% of their own capital (i.e. 10 million) and 80% of public money from other investors in the REIT, all at the same time retaining management control over the property.
+With the use of REITS, they can now better utilise their capital by injecting a significant portion of a mature development into the REIT.
+In so doing, they they are now able to use only 20% of their own capital (i.e. 10 million) and 80% of public money from other investors in the REIT, all at the same time retaining management control over the property.
 Hence, if the net income yield is 5%, the return on equity for that particular investment can go up to 25%.
+Furthermore, the capital recycling also frees up 40 million for the parent to take part in other high yielding developments.

 Apart from the hard numbers, real estate players are also able to diversify into other opportunities instead of just hunkering down on one particular deal.
 This increases their risk adjusted returns and is also another form of value creation.